 M2 specifically does not warrant this product for any direct, indirect, consequential, or incidental damages arising from the use or inability to use the product.
-Some states or provinces do not allow exclusion or limitation of liability for consequential or incidental damages so the above limitation may not apply.
+Some states or provinces do not allow the exclusion or limitation of liability for consequential or incidental damages so the above limitation may not apply.

-In the event repair or replacement are necessary, purchaser shall contact M2 for return authorization.
+In the event repair or replacement are necessary, purchaser shall contact M2 for "Return Material Authorization" (RMA) number.
 In many cases this contact can simplify and expedite the repair/replacement process and help reduce costs and downtime.

 The purchaser shall be responsible for packing the product properly for return and for charges to ship the product to M2.
 Always include with the shipment a statement detailing the problem or failure and any other pertinent observations.
+Be sure to include the RMA number in your statement.
 Insuring the product for shipment is recommended.
 Use the original packing materials whenever possible.
 M2 is responsible for charges (in the United States) to return the repaired or replaced product only where warranty service is involved.